kdesai2018/ultimate-hackathon-starting-guide/post-hackathon/README.md

 ## 1. Post-Mortem

 ### The Positives
 Make a list of everything that went right in this project so that it can be repeated next time.
 From the small-scale accomplishments to the large-scale accomplishments, each detail counts and is probably worth noting!
-This makes it easier next time when you want to add to the project, develop a similar project with more functionalities, or use it as reference in an internship, job, and/or another experience of applying the knowledge.
+This makes it easier next time when you want to add to the project, develop a similar project with more functionalities, or use it as reference in any kind of interview.

 ### The Negatives